 Turning now to the global north, I want to bring into focus the politics of caring labor and how a socialist-feminist perspective might contribute to organizing against austerity.
-Although the strength and reach of public services varies widely across countries, everywhere the trend is toward the privatization and informalizing of caring for young children, the elderly, the disabled and the ill.
+Although the strength and reach of public services varies widely across countries, everywhere the trend is toward the privatization and informalization of caring for young children, the elderly, the disabled and the ill.

-This is the prominent face of neoliberal structural adjustment in the global north.
-It has created a demand for immigrant labor, shifting the gender of migrants from predominantly male to predominantly female.
-[14]
+This is the prominent face of neo-liberal structural adjustment in the global north.
+It has created a demand for immigrant labor and is responsible for shifting the gender of migrants from the south to the north from predominantly male to predominantly female.
+[8]

-Women workers in the care sector span a wide range in terms of class â€" from trained early education teachers and managers of day care centers to the childcare workers, teachers' aides, house cleaners, nannies, home care workers, nursing home attendants, and others whose skills are unrecognized and low-paid.
-Citizenship status and racial/ethnic identity are mapped onto these differences as well.
+Women workers in the care sector span a wide range in terms of class ? from trained early education teachers and managers of day care centers to the childcare workers, teachers' aides, house cleaners, nannies, home care workers, nursing home attendants, and others whose skills are unrecognized and low-paid.
+Differences of citizenship status and racial/ethnic identity are mapped onto class differences here as well.

-If we expand our view of caring labor to include hospitals and public schools, we see that women workers and their unions are increasingly under the sign of the "welfare queen" - entitled drains on the budget, and lazy to boot - in other words, barriers to improving public services.
+If we expand our view of caring labor to include hospitals and public schools, we see that women workers and their unions are increasingly under the sign of the "welfare queen"-entitled drains on the budget and lazy as well-in other words, barriers to improving public services.

-Women trade unionists, especially teachers and nurses, have countered this assault by organizing not only themselves but also the people who depend on their services.
+Women trade unionists, especially teachers and nurses, have pioneered to counter this assault by organizing not only themselves but also the people who depend on their services.
 As militant teachers have claimed, "our working conditions are our students' learning conditions."
-[15] The California Nurses' Association organized a broad coalition to pass legislation mandating nurse-patient ratios in hospitals.
-[16]
+[9]

-Perhaps most unexpected, Domestic Workers United, an organization that began with nannies and housecleaners organizing in New York City, won not only a domestic workers' "bill of rights" at the city level and then in the New York state legislature, but encouraged the expansion and establishment of other domestic worker organizing projects.
+The California nurses' association organized a broad coalition to pass legislation mandating nurse-patient ratios in hospitals.
+Perhaps most unexpected, Domestic Workers United, an organization that began with nannies and housecleaners organizing in New York City, won not only a domestic workers' "bill of rights" for the city and then in the New York state legislature, but encouraged the expansion and establishment of other domestic worker organizing projects.

-This national movement recently won a ruling from the federal government that, for the first time, domestic workers would be covered by federal laws regulating hours of work, health and safety, overtime pay, and the right to time off.
-[17]
+This national movement recently won a ruling from the Federal Government that, for the first time, domestic workers would be covered by federal laws regulating hours of work, health and safety, overtime pay, and the right to time off.

-Cutting across differences among teachers, nurses and domestic workers, these projects share two central strategies: 1) organizing in and beyond the workplace, and 2) raising awareness of and support for the dignity and importance of caring work.
-They enact social solidarity, remind us of our interdependence, and defend social responsibility for care.
-In these ways, they represent a fundamental challenge to neoliberal ideals of entrepreneurship, individualism, and "self-sufficiency."
+Across the differences among nurses, teachers, and domestic workers, these projects share two central strategies: 1) organizing in and beyond the workplace and 2) raising awareness of and support for the dignity and importance of caring work.
+They enact social solidarity, remind us of our inter-dependence, and defend social responsibility for care.
+In these ways, they represent a fundamental challenge to neo-liberal ideals of entrepreneurship, individualism, and "self-sufficiency."